Atomicorp/waf-downloader/README.md

 # Atomicorp WAF Rule Downloader

 This project provides a **Bash script** to download, extract, and manage **Apache or NGINX WAF rules** from Atomicorp.
 The script allows users to **select rule classes**, list available rules, and customize which rules to download based on their needs for both open source and commercial projects.
+To sign up and create an account to download the rules, visit [Atomicorp WAF Rule Subscription](https://www.atomicorp.com/amember/cart/index/product/id/127/c/).

 ---

 ## Features

 - Download **Apache** or **NGINX** WAF rules.
 - Select specific WAF **rule classes** to download.
 - List available rule classes from the configuration.
 - Handle **missing files** gracefully by skipping them.